nvasilop/word2vec-friends-dialogues/README.md

 The corpus used in this project is a **Friends dialogue dataset** sourced from **Kaggle**.

 This repository does **not** include the dataset file itself.
-To run the notebook, download the dataset from Kaggle and place the text file locally before execution.
+To run the notebook, download the dataset from Kaggle and upload the text file when prompted in Google Colab.

 > Note: The notebook keeps the original workflow used in the assignment, including the way the dataset is loaded.